Star Film Company: History

 Georges Méliès had produced films in France, which had become popular around the world.
 Some distributors began infringing Méliès' work, especially in the United States.
 Méliès asked his brother Gaston to go to the United States and guard Méliès copyrights.

-Gaston arrived in New York City and began distributing his brother's films.
+Gaston arrived in New York City in 1902 and began distributing his brother's films.
 By 1903, Gaston began making films himself, mostly documentaries.
 The films were not successful.
-The company moved to San Antonio looking for warmer winters and leased twenty acres including a two-story house and large barn that became the "Star Film Ranch" movie studio.
+The company moved to San Antonio looking for warmer winters and leased 20 acres including a two-story house and large barn that became the Star Film Ranch movie studio.
 Star Film Company was the earliest non-Texas production company to operate in Texas.

 The studio had actors Edith Storey, Francis Ford, and William Clifford under contract along with writer Anne Nichols.
 The studio also hired local ranchers and cowboys to give its Westerns genuine character.
-The films were normally one reel in length with an average running time of fifteen minutes.
-Of the seventy films made in San Antonio, only three are known to have survived.
+The films were normally one reel in length with an average running time of 15 minutes.
+Of the 70 films made in San Antonio, only three are known to have survived.

 Star Film moved to California in April 1911.
 Gaston originally planned to relocate to Santa Barbara but chose Santa Paula instead, perhaps because the scenery was better, or perhaps because it was less expensive.
 In Santa Paula, he built stages across from a resort called Sulphur Mountain Springs, where the troupe rented rooms.
 Financially, things started going wrong for Gaston.
 His popular stars, Edith Storey and William Clifford moved to other companies.
 His California films were not as profitable as the Texas films had been.
-In November 1911, Gaston met with Vitagraph Studios in New York and sold fifty percent of his company, including his brothers negatives and distribution rights.
+In November 1911, Gaston met with Vitagraph Studios in New York and sold fifty percent of his company, including his brother's negatives and distribution rights.